hamelsmu/hamel-site/index.md

 ### Open-Source Projects

-- [fastai](https://github.com/fastai) I maintain and contribute to a variety of fastai projects, with a focus on on infrastructure, developer tools, DevOps and software engineering.
+- [fastai](https://github.com/fastai) I maintain and contribute to a variety of fastai projects.
 More recently, I've been involved with the following projects: [nbdev](https://github.com/fastai/nbdev), [fastcore](https://github.com/fastai/fastcore), [fastpages](https://github.com/fastai/fastpages), [ghapi](https://github.com/fastai/ghapi)

 - [Machine Learning Ops](https://mlops-github.com/), A collection of resources on how to facilitate Machine Learning Ops with GitHub.